canonical/ubuntu-cloud-docs/google/index.rst

    ..  grid-item:: :doc:`How-to guides <google-how-to/index>`

-      **Step-by-step guides** covering key operations and common tasks
+      **Step-by-step guides** covering key operations and common tasks related to using Ubuntu images on GCE.

    .. grid-item:: :doc:`Explanation <google-explanation/index>`

-      **Discussion and clarification** of key topics, such as confidential computing and our image retention policy.
+      **Discussion and clarification** of key topics, such as security features, Google's 'guest agents' on Ubuntu and our image retention policy.

 ---------